nwkyz/sIDE/.github/README.md

 * Refreshed keymap makes everything fast and elegant
 * Integrated file management and terminal experience
 * Familiar vim/neovim keymap settings is also provided
-* Everything in a terminal window
+* Live easy to use keymap menu
 * ...More features will be added later.
 This currently is the preview version of the project

 # 0. Before We Start